Guide to the Collection

 B. Deeds, 1775-1894digital content

-Included are six deeds for the following slaves: a "mulatto" girl named Isabel, 18, sold in Savannah to Thomas J. Walsh by James Potter for $300; Cornelia, 27, William, 6, Stephen, 4, and Douglass, 5 months, sold in Savannah to Thomas J. Walsh by James Potter for $600; [Demmock], 55, sold in Savannah to Benjamin Gammon by William M. Davidson for $570; Robert, 18, sold in Savannah to Joseph S. Fay by William Wright for $1,000; Judy, 28, and her two children Lucy and Henrietta, sold in Savannah to Joseph S. Fay by George W. Lavinder for $1,600; and Tom, 18, sold in Savannah to Joseph S. Fay by James A. Templeton for $1,000.
+Included are six deeds for the following enslaved people: a "mulatto" girl named Isabel, 18, sold in Savannah to Thomas J. Walsh by James Potter for $300; Cornelia, 27, William, 6, Stephen, 4, and Douglass, 5 months, sold in Savannah to Thomas J. Walsh by James Potter for $600; [Demmock], 55, sold in Savannah to Benjamin Gammon by William M. Davidson for $570; Robert, 18, sold in Savannah to Joseph S. Fay by William Wright for $1,000; Judy, 28, and her two children Lucy and Henrietta, sold in Savannah to Joseph S. Fay by George W. Lavinder for $1,600; and Tom, 18, sold in Savannah to Joseph S. Fay by James A. Templeton for $1,000.
 The deeds are enclosed with a note by Fay, 15 Dec.
 1858, that reads: "The enclosed Bills of Sale belong to Minda Campbell, and are of her children who she has bought from time to time, and now holds as free."
 Fay's note may refer to all six deeds or only the first two.

 V. Genealogy and family history, 1788-1960